 5. If you are having a good clear out of anything from papers in the office to paint tins* in the garage make sure you dispose of things in the right way – recycle what you can and only use your landfill bin for items you cannot recycle.
 For help on what can and cannot be recycled there are a couple of great apps out there:

 - RecycleSmart is an Australian wide app which draws data from the RecyclingNearYou site for every Australian council and allows users to easily search for information about how to recycle over 170 household items.
-The Sustain Me app does a similar job but is Melbourne only based.

 6. Spring cleaning your fridge?
 Check out this app to use up those leftovers you have come across.